 From the makers of the beloved Boppy nursing pillow, this is a high-quality nursing cover many moms love.
 The strap around the neck is adjustable, and it’s easy to peek down to see how baby is doing.
 (It’s similar to the Bebe Au Lait cover, below, but at a slightly better price point.)
 It’s also machine washable and folds into a little easy-to-carry pouch.

-Although this one comes at a higher price point, many women absolutely LOVE this top.
+Although this one has only been available in RED recently, many women love this top.
+(Etsy sometimes has more color options in stock, though.)
 It’s a loose-fitting, poncho-esque shirt (goes on over your head) that’s super stretchy and comfy.
 This definitely provides full 360-degree coverage, so that’s another plus.
 And it doubles as a (lightweight) car seat cover.
 It also works well for larger-breasted and plus sized mamas.

 This nursing apron has adjustable-length neck straps, and the overall size is generous to give good coverage.
 It has a built-in burp cloth sewn to the bottom, but this isn’t necessarily the most practical feature (we think — some moms do find it helpful) due to washing issues.
 Plus the fabric is a bit rough.
 It comes with a handy-dandy carrying pouch.